Hashnode: A home for my blog

 After the platform has reached a certain level of maturity, the focus will shift toward profitability.

-This would be the key moment to look out for as to whether they will continue to support all the features that were already built, gate some of them behind a paywall, or retire some of them.
+Let's see whether they will continue to support all the features that were already built or gate some of them behind a paywall.

-This is important in the current global economic climate, as interest rates are rising to combat inflation, leading to a general reduction in spending across all segments, including startup fundraising.
+This is important with the slowdown in the global economy, as interest rates are rising to combat inflation, leading to a general reduction in spending, including startup fundraising.

 I hope that the team will continue to do well like they have been doing so far, and use this platform for as long as possible.

 If you like what you see about Hashnode so far, you can sign up referral link.